japaric/Pia-s/README.md

 - Pressed / held keys are colored according to their relationship to the tonic center, i.e. each scale degree has its own color.
 - Highlights the overtones of the pressed note.
 - Highlights intervals played below an "low interval limit"
+- Visualization of chord quality in the form of a Tonnetz
+- Roman numeral analysis in the form of a circle of fifths

 **NOTE** `Pia's` does not produce audio nor MIDI output.
 Do not expect sound to come from it..